Amebis/GEANTLink/README.md

 # GÉANTLink

-Suite of EAP supplicants for Microsoft Windows - IEEE 802.1X plug-ins for enterprise network authentication
+Suite of EAP supplicants for Microsoft Windows - IEEE 802.1X clients for enterprise network authentication

 ## Features
+- Integrates into Windows seamlessly
+- Wired and wireless network support

 ### Authentication methods
 - EAP-TTLS with the following inner methods: